Geethika-Kancharla/BloodServe/README.md

 # BloodServe

-The Blood Donation Management System is a web-based application designed to streamline the process of managing blood donors and their registrations.
+BloodServe is a web-based application designed to streamline the process of managing blood donors and their registrations.
 Built with **Java Spring Boot** for the backend and **React** with **Tailwind CSS** for the frontend, this system provides a robust platform for efficiently handling donor information and facilitating blood donation processes.

 ## Features